As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 Most of the time you can prep them in advance so that when it comes party time, you can enjoy hanging with your guests and not be stuck in the kitchen.

-This Beer Cheese Dip with Cream Cheese is an old favorite, and a regular on game nights.
-Friends have called in advance to ask if I’m making Beer Cheese Dip for the game.
+This beer dip is an old favorite, and a regular on game nights.
+Friends have called in advance to ask if I’m making this beer cheese recipe for the game.

 This easy beer cheese dip recipe is really nothing fancy, but it is so good.
 Five ingredients is all you’ll need:

-- Cream cheese.
+- Softened cream cheese.
 I almost always use the 1/3 reduced fat cream cheese in this recipe and it does not affect the flavor.

 - Beer.
 There are many options for the type of beer to use in this recipe.
 More on that later.